paparazzi/paparazzi/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
 * Submit a [pull request](https://github.com/paparazzi/paparazzi/compare/) to the repository in the paparazzi organization.
+If this change improves the current code we will merge it immediately, but will create several issues with problems that were in your code.
+These issues will be assigned to you, and you will be asked to create a new pull request to fix these new issues.
 # Additional Resources

 * [More information on contributing](http://wiki.paparazziuav.org/wiki/Contributing)